 Under the SCTA, government entities can be held liable in cases involving property damage, personal injury, or death resulting from their negligence.

 The ability to sue the government, however, has some very specifically defined limitations and rules.
+It is important to hire a Summerville road defect accident attorney to handle these legal difficulties and ensure you secure the compensation you deserve.

 The SCTA caps the amount of damage a person can recover in a claim against the government.
 The current maximum liability for personal injury or death is $300,000 per individual, with a cap of $600,000 for any single incident involving multiple individuals.